medeng97/laravel-cart/README.md

 ## CONFIGURATION

-1. Open config/app.php and add this line to your Service Providers Array.
+1. Open config/app.php and add this line to your Service Providers Array in laravel <= 10, in >= 11 add to bootstrap/providers.php.

 ```php
 LaravelCart\Cart\CartServiceProvider::class